International Intensive English Programs

 FAQs

 Yes!
-Apply for “IEP only” and study
+Apply for “IEP only” and study for 8 weeks or more.

 Your total study time will depend on your goals and your scores on placement exams.
 You can expect to complete 1 level in 2 months (8 weeks) for English Foundations and academic levels 1-5.
 Grad CAP is 4 months (16 weeks), and not available in summer.
 Most students complete their program in about six months.
-We can develop short-term programs to work with your group’s schedule.
+We can also develop short-term programs to work with your group’s schedule.

-• IEP-only students, including visiting students from partner universities, can complete their studies in October, December, March, May, or July.
+• IEP Only students, including visiting students from partner universities, can complete their studies in October, December, March, May, or July.
 Don’t worry—even if you don’t complete every level before you return home, you can request a certificate to show your highest level completed.

-IEP has a special rate for each 8-week session.
-Read more here.
 We can develop short-term programs to work with your group’s budget.

 Location